mauricelam/ScrollMaps/README.md

 ```

 # TODO:
-- "Allow on this site" is wrong for Google domains
 - Update injectScript to use chrome.scripting.executeScript with MAIN world
+- Browser action icon status is wrong again after clicking on extensions page
+- Make browser action icon work correctly when not activating automatically on options page